-To qualify for entry competitors must have taken part in the 2018 Eisteddfod (15-17 November) and performed in one of the following six classes:
+To qualify for entry competitors must have taken part in the 2019 Eisteddfod (21-23 November).

-To be eligible for entry competitors must either reside in the county, go to school or college in Wiltshire or take music lessons in the county.
+To be eligible for consideration competitors must either reside in the county, go to school or college in Wiltshire or take music lessons in the county.

 The anticipated standard will be Grade 8+